Country(ies): Jordan

 None

-Today, we will journey along the Desert Highway to the Dana Biosphere Reserve, where we will embark on a relatively straightforward hike amidst the stunning landscapes and hills of the reserve.
-As Jordan’s largest nature reserve, it offers magnificent views of the valleys and hills along the various trails surrounding the restored Dana village.
-Spring is an especially delightful time to visit, with the land unexpectedly lush and brimming with flowers.
-We will pause for an included picnic lunch and enjoy a leisurely walk before continuing our journey to the coastal city of Aqaba, where you will have free time in the evening (and again in the morning tomorrow).
+Today, we'll travel down the Desert Highway to the Dana Biosphere Reserve, where we'll stop for a relatively easy hike through the beautiful hills and scenery.
+As Jordan's largest nature reserve, it offers great views of the valleys and hills from the trails around the restored Dana village.
+Spring is a particularly lovely time to visit when the terrain is surprisingly green and full of flowers.
+After an included picnic lunch and our walk, we'll continue on to the Red Sea city of Aqaba, where you'll have a free evening (and the following morning too).

 OVERNIGHT: